sanchagrins/SlackInvite/README.md

 Modify the setting in `settings.cfg` as needed:

 * SLACK\_TEAM: Your teams Slack name
-* SLACK\_URL: Your slack team url (ex: django-slackinvite.slack.com)
+* SLACK\_URL: Your Slack team url (ex: django-slackinvite.slack.com)
 * SLACK\_TOKEN: Your access token for Slack (see Issue Token)

-### Environmet Variables and Heroku
+### Environment Variables and Heroku
 It is posible for Heroku to utilize predifined envrionment variable in a `.env` file for local deployment.
 For more information on constructing a `.env` file see the official Heroku documentation: [Set up your local environment variables](https://devcenter.heroku.com/articles/heroku-local#set-up-your-local-environment-variables)

-For deployed Heroku applications set or modify environment variables using the Heroku CLI or in the Heroku Dashboard:
+For deployed Heroku applications, set or modify environment variables using the Heroku CLI or in the Heroku Dashboard:

 `$ heroku config:set SLACK_TEAM="Your Team Name"`